saffronner/prism-papers/safe_v_heard/main.typ

 Important note: I MAY BE WRONG OR HAVE NOT CONSIDERED THINGS!!!
 SO TALK TO ME ABOUT IT!!!
 DISCUSSIONS! :D

-If you are viewing this article online #link("https://github.com/saffronner/prism-papers/blob/main/safe_v_heard/main.pdf")[here], you are seeing a living article that is kept updated as I edit (feel free to download as pdf for easier viewing and enabling links and footnote jumping).
+If you are viewing this article online #link("https://github.com/saffronner/prism-papers/blob/main/safe_v_heard/main.pdf")[here], you are seeing a living article that is kept updated as I edit.
 The version history is available as well #link("https://github.com/saffronner/prism-papers/commits/main/safe_v_heard")[here].

 #pagebreak(weak: true)
 = Appendix